bseltz-cohesity/scripts/python/restoreFiles/README.md

 * -s, --sourceserver: name of source server
 * -t, --targetserver: (optional) name of target server (defaults to source server)
 * -n, --filename: (optional) path of file to recover (repeat parameter for multiple files)
-* -l, --filelist: (optional) text file containing multiple files to restore
+* -f, --filelist: (optional) text file containing multiple files to restore
 * -p, --restorepath: (optional) path to restore files on target server (defaults to original location)
 * -r, --runid: (optional) select backup version with this job run ID
+* -b, --start: (optional) oldest backup date to restore files from (e.g. '2020-04-18 18:00:00')
+* -e, --end: (optional) newest backup date to restore files from (e.g. '2020-04-20 18:00:00')
-* -f, --filedate: (optional) select backup version at or after specified date (defaults to latest backup)
+* -l, --latest: (optional) use latest backup date to restore files from
 * -o, --newonly: (optional) only restore if there is a new point in time to restore
 * -w, --wait: (optional) wait for completion and report status

+## Backup Versions

+By default, the script will search for each file and restore it from the newest version available for that file.
+You can narrow the date range that will be searched by using the --start and --end parameters.

+Using the --runid or --latest parameters will cause the script to try to restore all the requested files at once (in one recovery task), from one backup version.

 ## File Names and Paths